ppurka/papers/matrix_code/README.md

        Solomon code is q-1.
        The parameters it takes are the same as the PowerlineReedSolomonCode class.
-    c) PowerlineReedSolomonCosetCode - this class is for the Reed Solomon coset.
+    3. *PowerlineReedSolomonCosetCode* - this class is for the Reed Solomon coset.
 The coset leader is generated from the evaluations of the generator polynomial of the RS code of one dimension higher.
        The parameters it takes are the same as the PowerlineReedSolomonCode class.

-    The class PowerlineCode can be used for nonlinear codes (see codes.py for examples), while the class PowerlineLinearCode can be used for large linear codes where it is not desired to generate all the codewords of the code.
+    The class *PowerlineCode* can be used for nonlinear codes (see codes.py for examples), while the class *PowerlineLinearCode* can be used for large linear codes where it is not desired to generate all the codewords of the code.